nonhermitian/mthree/docs/grouped.rst

     mit.cals_from_system(mappings, shots=10000)
     quasis = mit.apply_correction(counts, mappings, return_mitigation_overhead=True)

-Now that we have the final mitigated quasi-distributions we can compute expectation values.
+Now that we have the final mitigated quasi-distributions, we can compute expectation values.
 For batched operators, the expectation values are grouped together based on which quasi-distribution you want to evaluate them with: